LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Low-Field MRI

-For modern medical imaging high-field superconducting magnets dominate most (+mri) machines, providing in general a higher image contrast.
+For modern medical imaging high-field superconducting magnets dominate most (+mri) machines, providing in general a higher contrast.
 The substantial costs, space requirements and safety and installation considerations cause considerable challenges.

 (+mri) relies on the presence of a robust magnetic field, and over time, there has been a continual push to enhance the strength of these magnetic fields.
 This strength is quantified in units of Tesla [T], commonly referred to as the *B0* field in medical contexts, while physicists use the term magnetic field induction.
 The (+snr) is proportional to the magnetic *B0* field; growing magnetic field leads automatically to higher (+snr).
-The initial *B0* field of an (+mri) aims to be homogeneous, for image acquisition the second step requires inhomogeneity of the *B0* field to stimulate spin in the atoms of materials.
 For high resolution images, the initial *B0* field aims to be a homogeneous as possible.

 Notably, the focus on high-field systems dominated discussions until around 1991 when the possibility of constructing (+mri) machines with lower magnetic field strengths came up.
 This marked a shift in exploring the potential advantages and applications of low-field (+mri) systems. [@NK16]

 Low-field magnetic resonance imaging (low-field (+mri)) is a (+mri) technique that operates at a lower magnetic field strength compared to conventional high-field (+mri) scanners.
 Typically, the magnetic field in low-field (+mri)-systems measured between *0.1T* and *0.3T* compared to the usual *1.5T* to *3T* and above in high-field (+mri) scanners [@HH21].

 This technology is used in medical imaging as well as in preclinical research.
-The main advantage of low-field (+mri)s is the improved imaging of soft material, especially when examining joints and muscles.
+The main advantage of low-field (+mri)s is the improved contrasting of soft material.
 It also offers more cost-effective alternatives to high-field (+mri) systems [@HH21], cost reduction, a smaller device footprint, alleviated safety concerns and leading to diminished image resolution within clinically feasible scan durations. [@AFL23]

 Low-field (+mri) systems are predominantly composed of permanent magnets.
 Through the connection of these permanent magnets, a consistent magnetic field of up to *0.35T* can be generated.
 However, this achievement comes at the cost of an average system weight of *14t*.
-Despite their cost-effectiveness in production and maintenance, permanent magnets show drawbacks such as high temperature dependence and a limited (+snr) due to the constrained field strength. [@NK16]
+Despite their cost-effectiveness in production and maintenance, permanent magnets show drawbacks such as high temperature dependence and used in (+mri)s a limited (+snr) due to the constrained field strength. [@NK16]

 In particular, the advantages of the small design, the fast and simple image acquisition and the low costs are advantages that will become increasingly important in the future.
 However, the use of permanent magnets and their structure is particularly important in such systems and needs to be analysed.